 SAP Payroll Control Center is the front end for SuccessFactors Employee Central Payroll and is used by payroll...

-managers and others involved in processing payroll.
+departments, payroll managers and others involved in payroll processing.
 Payroll Control Center can also be used as an add-on for SAP ERP Payroll.

 Processes are simpler in Payroll Control Center than they are in Employee Central Payroll, which improves efficiency in executing payroll.
-But the software provides other ways to make payroll more efficient.
+But the software provides a number of other functionalities to make payroll more efficient.

 The SAP Payroll Control Center UI enables easier, quicker and smoother payroll operations than the Employee Central Payroll back-end UI.
 Payroll is also easier to run and monitor.
 You can control the process by adding tiles for various PCC transactions and processes to the SuccessFactors homepage.